tytydraco/yessleep/out/The_Voice.md

 I gently peeled the covers, snatched a screwdriver I kept under the mattress and tiptoed across my bedroom floorboards.
 In one fell swoop, I snapped the light switch, retracted my arm and swung the door open, full-force.

-I jab, jab, jabbed into the space beyond, but couldn't see anything as my eyes were still adjusting to the light.
+I ferociously trashed into the space beyond, but couldn't see anything as my eyes were still adjusting to the light.
 I knew I'd hit something though, because I'd felt it in a big way.
 Heard it - too.

 Finally, I was face-to-face with the creature that had tormented me my entire life.